achernodub/targer/README.md

 |__ pretrained/
         |__ tagger_NER.hdf5 --> tagger for NER, BiGRU+CNN+CRF trained on NER-2003 shared task, English
 |__ seq_indexers/
-        |__ seq_indexer_base.py --> abstract class for sequence indexers, they converts list of lists of string items
+        |__ seq_indexer_base.py --> abstract class for sequence indexers, they converts list of lists
+                                    of string items
     to the list of lists of integer indices and back
-        |__ seq_indexer_base_embeddings.py --> abstract sequence indexers class that implements work with embeddings
+        |__ seq_indexer_base_embeddings.py --> abstract sequence indexers class that implements work
+                                               with embeddings
-        |__ seq_indexer_word.py --> converts list of lists of words as strings to list of lists of integer indices
+        |__ seq_indexer_word.py --> converts list of lists of words as strings to list of lists of integer
-                                    and back, has embeddings
+                                    indices and back, has built-in embeddings
-        |__ seq_indexer_char.py --> converts list of lists of characters to list of lists of integer indices and back,
+        |__ seq_indexer_char.py --> converts list of lists of characters to list of lists of integer indices
-                                    doesn't have embeddings
+                                    and back, has built-in embeddings
-        |__ seq_indexer_tag.py --> converts list of lists of string tags to list of lists of integer indices and back
+        |__ seq_indexer_tag.py --> converts list of lists of string tags to list of lists of integer indices
+                                    and back, doesn't have built-in embeddings
 |__ main.py --> main script for training/evaluation/saving tagger models
 |__ run_tagger.py --> run trained tagger model from the checkpoint file
 |__ conlleval --> "official" Perl script from NER 2003 shared task for evaluating the f1 scores,